 mydata = read.csv(url('http://www.ats.ucla.edu/stat/r/dae/binary.csv'))

-In this dataset, gre and gpa represent the predictor variables, and admit the outcome.
-For a simple start, we will ignore the categorical variable rank.
+In this dataset, gre, gpa and rank represent the predictor variables, and admit the outcome.
 A typical regression analysis using pre-established packages from R could then be applied as follows:

-However, in order to understand the mechanisms of logistic regression we can write a function ouselves.
-We will use maximum likelihood estimation (MLE) to find the parameters values, here represented by the unknown regression coefficients:
+However, in order to understand the mechanisms of logistic regression we can write out its likelihood function.
+We will employ maximum likelihood estimation (MLE) to find the optimal parameters values, here represented by the unknown regression coefficients:

 ################################################################################